- Press Release

 Joint USAF/NOAA Solar Geophysical Activity Report and Forecast

 IB.
-Solar Activity Forecast: Solar activity is expected to be very low with a chance for a C-class flares on days one, two, and three (28 Jan, 29 Jan, 30 Jan).
+Solar Activity Forecast: Solar activity is expected to be very low with a slight chance for a C-class flare on days one, two, and three (28 Jan, 29 Jan, 30 Jan).

 IIB.
-Geophysical Activity Forecast: The geomagnetic field is expected to be at quiet to active levels on days one and three (28 Jan, 30 Jan) and quiet to unsettled levels on day two (29 Jan).
+Geophysical Activity Forecast: The geomagnetic field is expectedto be at quiet levels on day one (28 Jan) and quiet to unsettled levels on days two and three (29 Jan, 30 Jan).

 III.
 Event probabilities 28 Jan-30 Jan